ls1intum/Themis/docs/contributor/system-design/data-management.rst

 ***************
 ThemisML Server
 ***************
+..
+TODO: Remove once Athena is fully integrated
+*This section will be removed once feedback suggestions are completely integrated into Artemis.*

 ThemisML has a Postgres database separate from the Artemis database to store existing feedbacks for given submissions.
 The choice of the database follows a related project to ThemisML, `Athene`_.
 In principle, ThemisML could use the Artemis database directly, but the development team decided to use a separate database for a faster development cycle and more flexibility.
 The database might be merged in the future.